 Widely-spaced treads bite better in looser surfaces and clear mud more effectively, but can also increase rolling resistance.
 Sipes and cuts help braking and the way the tyre deforms to obstacles.
 A more pronounced channel between shoulder and centre knobs can deliver better off-camber bite and a sensation of ‘railing’ turns, but some riders prefer a more continuous, rounded feel than the on/off grip generated by such a tread gap.

 Different tyres require specific air pressures.
 A rough rule of thumb is: the thicker the casing, the lower the air pressure you can get away with.
+Equally, the bigger the tyre volume, the lower the pressure you can run, and vice versa.
 For maximum comfort and grip, aim for the minimum pressure that keeps the casing from twisting too much and still prevents rim strikes under impacts.
 Experiment with lower pressures if you often run over 30psi.